Desiwah/PulseMatch/privacy_policy.md

 - **Steam ID** – collected when you link your Steam account using the `/link` command.
 - **Steam Game Library** – collected **only** when you run the `/refresh` command manually.
 - **Custom Games** – any non-Steam games you add with the `/add` command.
-- **Game Names Queried via RAWG** – used for autocomplete suggestions and cached locally.
+- **Game Names Queried via IGDB** – used for autocomplete suggestions and cached locally.

 We do **not** collect:
 - Your Discord messages, emails, IP address, or location.